trampgeek/moodle-qtype_coderunner/docs/index.md

 ## User-interface selection

 For normal programming questions, the Ace editor is used both for author editing of the templates and for the student answer.
-Ace provides syntax colouring, bracket matching, auto indent and many other programmer-oriented capabilities to make editing of the underlying pure text more user-friendly.
-The Ace editor is a JavaScript module that essentially provides a user-friendly view of the underlying textual student answer.
+The Ace editor is a JavaScript module that provides a programmer-friendly view of the underlying textual student answer.
+It does syntax colouring, bracket matching, auto indent and many other programmer-oriented capabilities.

 Sometimes question authors ask questions in which the answer is not in fact program code.
 For example, it might be a textual representation of an FSM (finite state machine).
-In such questions the Ace editor is often not appropriate.
+In such non-programming questions the Ace editor is often not appropriate.

 CodeRunner supports several user interfaces, which provide an alternative view of the underlying student answer and, in the question authoring page, the sample answer and answer preload fields.
-The Ace editor is always used for editing the template itself, unless turned off with the *Template uses ace* checkbox in the authoring form.
+However, the Ace editor is always used for editing the template itself, unless turned off with the *Template uses ace* checkbox in the authoring form.

-The available interfaces are: Ace, Ace-gapfiller, Gapfiller, Graph, Scratchpad, Table, and HTML.
-The latter is a general-purpose UI that can be customised by question authors to provide almost any desired look-and-feel for a question.

 The question author selects the required user interface via a dropdown menu in the customisation section of the question